UrbanAIOptimser/parkpulse/parking_prediction/data/README.md

-# Explanation to join the parking, weather and traffic data:
+# How we join parking, weather and traffic data:
 (So the file "df_traffic_parking_weather_weather.csv")

 #### Merging Weather and Traffic: